PiastaS/Python-challenge/README.md

+# Python Challenges

-PyBank
+### PyBank

-Your task is to create a Python script that analyzes the records to calculate each of the following:
+The Python script that analyzes the records to calculate each of the following:

 - The total number of months included in the dataset